learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

 ## Introduction

 Nodemailer is a Node.js module that allows you to send emails from your server easily.
-You can use this Nodemailer however you like.
-For example communicating with others and notifying yourself if there is any problem.
-As the name suggests, Nodemailer is use in Node.js, so when you want to use Nodemailer to send mail, mnake sure to use Node.js and have Node.js ready with you.
+You can use Nodemailer.
+For example, you can communicate with others or notify yourself via email.
+As the name suggests, Nodemailer is used in Node.js, so when you want to use Nodemailer to send mail, make sure to use Node.js and have Node.js ready with you.

 Before I start explaning how Nodemailer can be used, we have to install and import so we can use it.
 You can install nodemailer by the below command: